 - 4.36 To keep a record of every transfer of money between employees of the Authority.
 The receiving officer must sign for the transfer and the transferor must retain a copy.
 Levels of cash held on the premises must be minimised. - 4.37 To recommend to the Treasurer all debts to be written off and to keep a record of all sums written off up to the approved limit.

-Once payment or by its formal writing off.
-A credit note to replace a debt be issued to correct a factual inaccuracy or administrative the calculation and/or billing of the original debt. - 4.38 To obtain the approval of the Treasurer when writing off debts in excess of the approved limit, and the approval of the Authority where required. - 4.39 To notify the Treasurer of outstanding income relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Treasurer and not later than 30th April.
+Once raised, no bona fide debt may be cancelled, except by full or by its formal writing off.
+A credit note to replace a debt can only be issued to correct a factual inaccuracy or administrative the calculation and/or billing of the original debt. - 4.38 To obtain the approval of the Treasurer when writing off debts in excess of the approved limit, and the approval of the Authority where required. - 4.39 To notify the Treasurer of outstanding income relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Treasurer and not later than 30th April.